Nerian/github_subversion_converter/README.md

 * Transferring full GitHub repo to another SVN repo that already have commits | it's done!
 * Make commits retain the author name | it's done!
 * Make commits retain the commit message | it's done!
-* Create command line tool so GitSC can be used |  On it!
+* Create command line tool so GitSC can be used |  it's done!

 * Make commits have the right date it is not done.